vrsmreddy/cis6930fa24-project1/README.md

 The `--stats` flag provides a summary of the redaction process.
 The summary includes:
 - The types of entities redacted (e.g., names, dates, phones, addresses, concepts).
 - The count of each entity type redacted.
-- Optionally, the start and end index of each redacted term within the text.

 Example stats format:
 ```